Harry Styles: Philanthropy and advocacy

-On the impact of events such as Brexit, the Black Lives Matter movement and Donald Trump's presidency on his song "Sign of the Times", he said that "We’re in a difficult time, and I think we’ve been in many difficult times before.
-But we happen to be in a time where things happening around the world are absolutely impossible to ignore.
-I think it would’ve been strange to not acknowledge what was going on at all."
+On the impact of events such as Brexit, the Black Lives Matter movement and Donald Trump's presidency on his song "Sign of the Times", he said that "We're in a difficult time, and I think we've been in many difficult times before.
+But we happen to be in a time where [sic] things happening around the world are absolutely impossible to ignore.
+I think it would've been strange to not acknowledge what was going on at all."
 Styles leans to the political left, and he visited the House of Lords in 2016 to attend a debate on Brexit following an invitation by Labour peer Lord Winston.
 Regarding Brexit, he stated that "anything that brings people together is better than things that pull people apart" and stated that it symbolises "the opposite of the world [he] would like to be in."

 In light of the murder of George Floyd in May 2020, Styles showed support for Black Lives Matter, urging fans to share and donate in support, and pledged to donate to a bail fund for arrested Black Lives Matter activists.
 He attended a Los Angeles Black Lives Matter protest the following month.
 Despite being a British citizen, Styles endorsed Joe Biden in the 2020 United States presidential election.
-On 2 June 2022, Styles announced he was donating his appearance fee from Apple's AirPods' spatial audio campaign to the International Rescue Committee, a global humanitarian aid organization that is responding to the more than six million refugees being forced to flee Ukraine.
+Styles also endorsed Texas' gubernatorial race candidate Beto O'Rourke by inviting him to his shows in Austin, Texas.

+Styles is also an advocate for abortion rights.
+Speaking to Howard Stern, Styles said the then potential overturning of Roe v.
+Wade was "scary" and "going backwards" and that "there should be backlash and uproar for these things."
+When the ruling was overturned in June 2022, Styles tweeted: "I'm absolutely devastated for the people of America today. [...]
+We're all in this together, and the fight is just beginning.
+A truly dark day for America."
+Styles referenced the ruling at his concert in Austin, Texas, telling the crowd that "No one can tell you what to do with your own body, it's yours."